 Leys, Simon.
 "The Intimate Orwell."
 A review of Orwell's Diaries and Letters, both edited by Peter Davison.
 The New York Review of Books 26 May 2011.

 Orwell at the BBC.
 Documents from the years Orwell worked at the British Broadcasting Company.
 "Internal memos explore working relationships with literary contributors, while letters written from the Hebridean island of Jura colour the background to the creation of Nineteen Eighty-Four."
 BBC Archive.

 Breton, Rob.
 "Crisis?
 Whose crisis?
 George Orwell and liberal guilt."
 Orwell's take on the failure of middle-class liberals to connect with the working class.
-College Literature 29, 4 (Fall 2002) pp 47-66 [first page of article only, blurred].
+College Literature 29, 4 (Fall 2002) pp 47-66 [preview or purchase, jstor].

 Cavendish, Richard.
 "Publication of 1984."
 History Today 49, 6 (1999).